noelmugnier/svelte-translate/README.md

 # Svelte Translate Tool (inspired by angular i18n)

-The goal of this component is to use a dynamic translation service (loaded from xx-XX.json files) and fallback to the text in html tags if no translations are provided.
+Dynamic translation service (loaded from xx-XX.json files) and fallback to the text in html tags if no translations are provided.

 # MessageFormat

-This component use [MessageFormat.js](https://github.com/messageformat/messageformat) to handle complex translation (plural, select, etc...)
+This component use [MessageFormat.js](https://github.com/messageformat/messageformat) to handle complex formatting (plural, select, etc...)

 # Usages